eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.weatherunderground/README.md

 ## Supported Things

-There are exactly two supported things type.
+There are exactly two supported thing types.
 The first one is the bridge thing, which represents the connection to the Weather Underground service through the API key.
 It has the id `bridge`.
 The second one is the weather thing, which represents the weather information for an observed location.
 It has the id `weather`.
 Each `weather` thing uses a `bridge` thing ; it cannot be set online if no `bridge` thing is defined.

 ## Discovery